 Fall semesterHours

-CHEM 101 General Chemistry I (satisfies general education AOI for scientific and logical reasoning) 3
+CHEM 101 General Chemistry I (satisfies general education BOK for natural sciences and AOI for scientific and logical reasoning) 3

 MATH 200 Calculus with Analytic Geometry I (satisfies general education quantitative foundations) 4